MotazMohd/garage-analysis/docs/Identify-functional-modules/Garage-Branch-Management.md

 - New garages are created with status `Pending`
 - SaaS Admin must approve before activation
 - Admin may:
-  - Review license
+  - Review license and documents
   - Review location and contact
   - Review services
   - Accept or reject with a reason
-- Audit logs and notifications are maintained
+- Garage can have statuses: `Pending`, `Active`, `Suspended`, `Archived`
+- Suspension and Archiving managed by SaaS Admin
+- Audit trail stored for all actions

 ---